Resources for Forest Managers

 Forest recognition through the Network provides opportunities to interpret and showcase your forest stewardship, increases engagement with forest stakeholders, and provides assurances to the public that treasured forests are being well stewarded.

-Each time we step into the forest with our peers we create the space for dialogue, shared appreciation of biodiversity and our natural heritage, and deepen our collective understanding of issues impacting forests.
+Each time we step into the forest with our peers, we create the space for dialogue, shared appreciation of biodiversity and our natural heritage, and deepen our collective understanding of issues impacting forests.

-OGFN hikes can help build local support for the forest by recognizing it as a treasured place to experience nature, celebrating the work of local volunteers, instilling knowledge of local native species and leave no trace principals, and sharing the challenges our current and future forests face.
+OGFN hikes can help build local support for the forest by recognizing it as a treasured place to experience nature, celebrating the work of local volunteers, instilling knowledge of local native species and Leave No Trace principals, and sharing the challenges our current and future forests face.

 How does the Old-Growth Forest Network define old-growth?

-The Network does not rely on any specific definition to define old-growth and no widely accepted definition exists.
+The Network does not rely on any specific definition to define old-growth, and no widely accepted definition exists.
 Old-growth is a human construct that seeks to describe a stage along a continuum in the cyclical development of forest ecosystems where age-related attributes and processes evolve and converge within a discrete area of natural land.
+The diverse characteristics of old-growth are expressed based on a variety of interrelated factors, not limited to tree species morphology, longevity, shade tolerance, site conditions, disturbance regimes, human influences and uses, species interactions, and ecological processes.
+(See illustrated examples of Moist and Dry old-growth features in our Resources)